gruhn/vue-qrcode-reader/docs/api/QrcodeStream.md

 To enable this feature, pass a function to `track` that defines how this should look like.
 This function is called to produce each frame.
-It receives the location object as the first argument and a `CanvasRenderingContext2D` instance as the second argument.
+It receives an array of detected barcodes as the first argument and a `CanvasRenderingContext2D` instance as the second argument.

 For example check out [this demo](../demos/FullDemo.md).

-Note that this scanning frequency has to be increased.
+Note that the scanning frequency is increased when you provide a track function, which might hurt performance perceptibly.
-So if you want to go easy on your target device you might not want to enable tracking.
+So if you want to go easy on your target device you might want to keep tracking disabled.

 ::: danger
 Avoid access to reactive properties in this function (like stuff in `data`, `computed` or your Vuex store).
 The function is called several times a second and might cause memory leaks.
 To be safe don't access `this` at all.